stackabletech/demos/.github/ISSUE_TEMPLATE/pre-release-upgrade-testing.md

 helm upgrade postgresql-hive bitnami/postgresql --version x.x.x
 # --- OPTIONAL END ---

-# Uninstall operators
+# Uninstall operators for the stable release (YY.M)
-stackablectl release uninstall 24.7
+stackablectl release uninstall YY.M

 # Update CRDs to nightly version (on main)
 # Repeat this for every operator used by the demo (use the list from the earlier step before deleting the operators)